 A good way to try a lot of things is with combination dinners or lunch platters, which include a few small servings of different Indian dishes, and their dessert menu features a variety of flavors, including Kulfi, an Indian ice cream with pistachios, almonds, and rose water, and Gulab Jamun, light cheese pieces dipped in sweet cinnamon syrup.
 It’s a feast from start to finish!

-2. Travel to Pakistan at Biryani Express
+2. Biryani Express

 Biryani Express offers both Indian and Pakistani dishes, and many of the spicing influences are similar across the many cultures of these two countries.
 Sample Beef Nehari, a rich beef stew, or Lahori Anda Chana Masala, a chickpea-based curry, or dig into a Mutton Karahi with a fragrant tomato sauce over the mutton.